 One of the outdoor activities my wife and I enjoy is kayaking.
 We’re not hardcore kayakers doing week long open ocean trips.
 We mostly enjoy mountain and coastal lakes, estuaries and meandering rivers.
 Over the years we’ve owned a number of Prijon and Eddyline flat water kayaks and I’ve built both a wood strip and

-Safety First Now that you’re considering in a Tent Topped Camping Trailer, you will need to know how much your vehicle is able to tow.
+Compact Camping Puts Safety First Compact Camping Trailers wants safety to be your first priority.
+Now that you’re considering in a Tent Topped Camping Trailer, you will need to know how much your vehicle is able to tow.
 Before we jump into that though, I recommend you begin with a primer on safe towing.
-The US Department of Transportation – National Highway Traffic Safety Administration has published a
+The

 Here is another page of compact campers that are not home-built but which provide enough info to spark planning/thinking about building your own.
 Click here.
 Submit your own ‘finds’ to us by clicking here.